genropy/genropy_saved/docs/genro/database/packages/model/table.rst

     * one_one='*' / True / ... add??? permette di rendere la relazione "simmetrica"
     * one_group add???
     * relation_name='STRING';
-      allow to use the relation parameter in a :ref:`genro_th` component.
+      allow to use the relation parameter in a :ref:`th` component.
 For more information on the relation parameter, please check the :ref:`th_relation_condition` example.
       NON SOLO!
       correggere: spiegare che è l'attributo che semplifica la sintassi standard del path di relazione inverso...